microsoft/jacdac-cli/README.md

 ### `jacdac devtools`

-Starts a local websocket server that acts as a bridge between a web dashboard and a client implementation.
+Starts a websocket server that acts as a bridge between a web dashboard and a client implementation.
 This allows to test a native client using the latest version of the web developer tools.
+This command will work in [GitHub codespaces](https://github.com/features/codespaces).

 ```
 jacdac devtools